-Model: The model contains the logic that access the data and is where most business logic is found.
+Model: The model contains the logic that access data and is where most computer logic is found.

 View: The view handles the elements used to display the data to the end user.